 Lessons from Exodus

-Let’s consider some of the lessons we can learn by studying this book.
+Let’s consider some of the lessons we can learn by studying the book of Exodus.

 The Israelites were in a hopeless situation, and it is only through God’s mighty power that they were released from captivity.
 He destroyed the most powerful army in existence at that time without the Israelites having to take up arms.